Cuibul: The rebirth of the band

 The band planned to extend itself to the Romanian music market and Igor Dinga decided to search for a young female vocalist with Romanian language skills.
 After a long search, at the end of 2012 Lidia Scarlat joined Cuibul.
 She was a film producer and first class Media Arts graduate of the Royal Holloway, University of London.

 Born into an artistic family, from her early years she participated successfully in various national and international music competitions.
 Lidia worked in radio and television, presenting the famous TV show for children “De la 5 la 10” at TeleRadio-Moldova.
 In her university years she was the lead singer of the university's Jazz Big Band.
 Lidia made her debut in Cuibul in late December 2012 at a Christmas concert of the band where she performed 4 songs.
 One week later, she sang for an audience of thousands of people at the New Year concert “I love Moscow”, held in the heart of the Russian capital.

 The band was also joined by a new drummer – Jenea Berdea.
 Jenea had played in various bands, including ExNN, Alternosfera, Headswitch, Millenium, Gândul Mâței.
 Currently, he performs in some musical projects like All Four Seasons, Whynona Ryderz, Ramzes Project, Doll.

 In 2013, Cuibul changed their sound, combining acoustic guitars, acoustic bass, violin, cajón and percussion.
 Lidia Scarlat chose the most suitable songs from the existing repertoire and adapted the lyrics in Romanian and English.
 Lidia wrote the lyrics for the new single "Nu contează" in two versions : Romanian and English (the English version of the song is titled "Hello").
 Lidia Scarlat performed a track list consisting of over 10 songs.
 The band's performances now feature two vocalists including Igori Dinga.

-The new format of the legendary band received mixed feedback from its old fans while new audiences followed the rebirth of the band with great interest.
-The band got back on track with intense concert activity and performed at several international music festivals such as "Dikaya Myata" in Russia and "Folk You!" in Romania.
+The new format of the band received mixed feedback from its old fans while new audiences largely supported it.
+The band resumed its concert activity and performed at several international music festivals such as "Dikaya Myata" in Russia and "Folk You!" in Romania.

 In summer 2013, the band released three videos from a studio acoustic session and started recording a new album.

 On 4 December 2013 Cuibul opened the concert for the Swedish band The Cardigans in Moscow, at GlavClub.

 On 1 March 2014 Cuibul opened for the British band Morcheeba at the same concert venue.

 Both performances received excellent press feedback.

 Before opening the concert for Morcheeba, Cuibul performed 7 songs at the art TV-show "Kozyrev Live" on Телеканал Дождь (TV Rain, Moscow).

 In March 2014, Cuibul had the last recording session for the new album in Moscow and recorded the last three songs from the new album at the studio of Yurii Bogdanov.

 In June 2014, Cuibul shot a music video for "Nu Conteaza" in Bucharest, directed by Vlad Gliga.
 Currently, the band is producing a new album, working on the newest version of their official website and preparing for the launch of the music video.